jaypipes/gdt-http/README.md

 [gdt]: https://github.com/jaypipes/gdt

-`gdt-http` is a companion Go library for `gdt` that allows test authors to cleanly describe functional tests of HTTP APIs using a simple, clear YAML format. `gdt-http` parses YAML files that describe HTTP requests and assertions about what the HTTP response should contain.
+This `gdt-http` repository is a companion Go library for `gdt` that allows test authors to cleanly describe functional tests of HTTP APIs using a simple, clear YAML format. `gdt-http` parses YAML files that describe HTTP requests and assertions about what the HTTP response should contain.

 ## Installation